Loss-of-coolant accident

-A loss-of-coolant accident (LOCA) is a mode of failure for a nuclear reactor; if not managed effectively, the results of a LOCA could result in reactor core damage.
-Each nuclear plant's emergency core cooling system (ECCS) exists specifically to deal with a LOCA.
+A loss-of-coolant accident (LOCA) is a mode of failure for a nuclear reactor in which the coolant inventory or coolant flow that removes heat from the reactor core is partially or completely lost.
+If not managed effectively, a LOCA can result in damage to the reactor core.
+Each nuclear plant's emergency core cooling system (ECCS) exists specifically to deal with a LOCA, and LOCAs are analysed as design-basis accidents during reactor licensing.

+Background

 Nuclear reactors generate heat internally; to remove this heat and convert it into useful electrical power, a coolant system is used.
 If this coolant flow is reduced, or lost altogether, the nuclear reactor's emergency shutdown system is designed to stop the fission chain reaction.
 However, due to radioactive decay, the nuclear fuel will continue to generate a significant amount of heat.
-The decay heat produced by a reactor shutdown from full power is initially equivalent to about 5 to 6% of the thermal rating of the reactor.
+The decay heat produced by a reactor shutdown from full power is initially equivalent to about 5 % to 6% of the thermal rating of the reactor.

-If all of the independent cooling trains of the ECCS fail to operate as designed, this heat can increase the fuel temperature to the point of damaging the reactor.
+If all of the independent cooling trains of the ECCS fail to operate as designed, this heat can increase the fuel temperature to the point of damaging the reactor: